JFTung/inropen/lab1.md

 #### Screenshot of my Xubuntu workspace:
 ![workspace](images/lab1/workspace.png)
 I am running exclusively Xubuntu on my laptop (no Windows).
-I use Vim as my prefered text editor, and I pushed my local edits to my repository onto GitHub using the terminal.
+I use Vim as my preferred text editor, and I pushed my local edits to my repository onto GitHub using the terminal.
 I used the Linux "shutter" package to take the screenshots for this lab.